Sudan Tribune: Plural news and views on Sudan

 - South Sudanese civil society activist Edmund Yakani (The Niles/File)

-In a statement, Community Empowerment for Progress Organization (CEPO) said the appointment of El-Shiekh as Sudan’s special peace envoy will enable a follow up on implementation of the peace deal.
+In a statement, Community Empowerment for Progress Organization (CEPO) said the appointment of El-Shiekh as Sudan’s special peace envoy will enable a follow up on the implementation of the peace agreement.

-CEPO’s executive director, Edmund Yakani said Al-Bashir appointment of Ambassador El-Shiekh was “remarkable” decision.
+CEPO’s executive director, Edmund Yakani said Al-Bashir appointment of ambassador El-Shiekh was a “remarkable” decision.

 “He [El-Sheikh] is the right person in the right position in the right time, but with hard task to deliver in a hard moment,” Yakani said Thursday.